 - Request a short-term loan from family or friends.
 You can offer to pay interest.
 To avoid conflict, it's wise to get the agreement in writing.

 - Get a loan from a peer-to-peer marketplace.
-Online platforms like Prosper and Peerform match investors with those in search of funds and may provide more affordable options than certain other loan types.
+Online platforms like Peerform match investors with those in search of funds and may provide more affordable options than certain other loan types.

 - Find additional income.
 Earning extra cash could be one way to avoid taking out a payday loan, whether this means pulling extra hours at work, finding a short-term part-time job or getting a side hustle.

 - Get a paycheck advance.
 Ask your employer for an advance on a paycheck.
 Alternatively, there are also mobile apps that advance money for a fee.